makersacademy/bowling-challenge/README.md

 There should probably be a method on the scorecard that can determine if the game is over.
 The record method could use this method to prevent any further records being made.

-Wrote a feature test for a game in which the bonus roll is not available, expecting the final frame to remain as null.
+Wrote a feature test for a game in which the bonus roll is not available, any additional record calls will throw an error.
 Red.

 - Wrote a gameOver method, which returns true if frame 10 isComplete.
-- record returns immediately if gameOver.
+- record throws an error if gameOver.